DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - ⚓**Multilevel Security (MLS) Model** The concept of MLS is the idea that a system would have multiple levels of classification in the same system.
 Bell-LaPadula was the first mathematical model of a Multilevel Security (MLS) policy.
 Access control philosophies can be organized into models that define approaches to security issues.
 The Take-Grant model, the Bell-LaPadula model, and the Biba model are examples of different access control models.

 - 🔴**Bell-LaPadula**: Model was established in 1973.
 The goal is to ensure that information is exposed only to those with the right level of classification.
 Bell-LaPadula was released in 1976 by the US government to provide for better confidentiality
-    - Focuse is on confidentiality ✏️
+    - Focuse is on confidentiality📝
     - Simple security property: 🔥No read-up
     - Star (*) security property: 🔥No write-down ( an individual may not write to a file at a lower classification level than that of the individual.
 AKA confinement property)
     - Discretionary Security Property: uses an access matrix (need to know in order to access)
     - Doesn't address covert channels
 - 🔴**Biba**: Released in 1977, this model was created to supplement Bell-LaPadula
-    - Focus is on integrity ✏️
+    - Focus is on integrity📝
     -  is based on information flow, and is a multilevel model.
     - Simple integrity property: 🔥No read down ( individual may not read a file classified at a lower security level than the individual's security clearance. for example, users with a Top Secret clearance can’t read data classified as Secret). the implied allowed opposite is read-up.
     - Star (*) integrity property: 🔥No write up (for example, a user with a Secret clearance can’t write data to files classified as Top Secret)